espadrine/espadrine.github.com/blog/src/how-to-implement-go.md

 2. A **group** is a set of stones that are next to each other (up, down, left or right), or next to a stone that is in the group.
 A group's **liberties** are the number of disctinct empty intersections next to the group's stones.
-When a player places a stone, if it does not result in the stone's group having no liberties, all enemy groups that no longer have any liberties are **captured**: they are removed from the board and each stone contributes one point to the capturer.
+When a player places a stone, all enemy groups that no longer have any liberties are **captured**: they are removed from the board.
-3. A player is not allowed to place a stone if the stone's group has no liberties.
+3. A player is not allowed to place a stone if it causes the start of next turn to include a group with no liberties.
+That forbids **suicides**.
-4. A player is not allowed to place a stone if it results, at the end of their turn, in a board configuration that already occurred during the game.
+4. A player is not allowed to place a stone if it causes the start of next turn to have a board configuration that already occurred during the game.
 This is known as a **Ko** when the configuration happened on the previous turn, and as a **Superko** more generally.
+It ensures that games must end; there are no draws.
 5. When nobody can add stones, the player with the most stones, enclosed intersections (aka. **territory**), captured stones, and **Komi** (an added bonus to white to compensate for the asymmetry of who starts first), wins.
+   The Komi usually has a half point to ensure that there can be no equal scores, again to forbid draws.

 ## The board